 - What can I do to reset my actions to live my word or theme and finish 2019 strong?

 My 2019 theme is Light and Free.

 For the most part, I have managed to live my theme of ‘light and free’ in spite of some big hurdles thrown at me.
 In fact, I’ve been quite grateful to revert back to it to manage worry and sadness.
 It has kept me grounded and focused on finding things that soothe my soul.
 And that meant adding in some new things to my life’s repertoire.

 How I Managed To Live My Theme

 I’m sharing brief answers to the 3 questions to give you an idea of how it helps to take stock.
-I don’t love the fad of oversharing so I haven’t given huge detail here.
+Really, I don’t love the fad of oversharing so I haven’t given huge detail here.
 However, I write a more detailed debrief in my private journal as part of my process.
 So here goes.

 How has my 2019 word or theme supported me to live the life I want to live?

 My mantra of ‘light and free’ made all the difference.
-My blog outlines the purpose of choosing this theme and I was able to stay true to that purpose: my body is healing and I’m more hopeful that I will be injury-free (through healthy choices, myofascial release word and even meditation… a little bit of it anyway); I’ve let go of worry and took chances without concern about what others think; I have been more spontaneous joining my hubby on his business trips.
+Certainly, I was able to stay true to that purpose.
+After all, my body is healing and I’m more hopeful that I will be injury-free (through healthy choices, myofascial release word and even meditation… a little bit of it anyway).
+Also, I’ve let go of worry and took chances without concern about what others think; I have been more spontaneous joining my hubby on his business trips.
 And, I’ve tackled exciting work projects that feel right for me at this time and made decisions that will transform my career; I’ve given up justifying and explaining; I’ve set boundaries with people.

 What events, thoughts, people have taken me away from living my 2019 word or theme?